ewute/econ-thesis/paper2.md

 The analysis relies on a comprehensive dataset combining weekly manga sales from MangaCodex.com with anime metadata from AniList.

 ### Weekly Manga Sales Data
 Weekly sales data were collected from MangaCodex, a repository of Oricon’s manga sales rankings.
-Oricon is a renowned Japanese firm known for accurate entertainment market data.

-- Web crawlers identified and collected URLs of weekly manga sales charts.
-- Data from these URLs were scraped and stored in CSV files.
-- CSV files were combined and extensively cleaned to correct inconsistencies, missing data, and typographical errors, ensuring accurate title matching.
+Oricon is a Japanese information and statistics firm known for entertainment market data.
+URL's of weekly manga sales charts were collected from web crawling.
+In which afterwards, the site was scraped and stored in CSV files.
+The CSV files were cleaned for naming inconsistencies, date errors, and typographical errors.
+Each week's chart was combined via bash script in which we have our raw data complete and ready for further pre-processing.

 ### Anime and Manga Metadata
 Detailed anime adaptation metadata were obtained through the AniList API, which provides structured and comprehensive information about anime and manga, including adaptation status and broadcast dates.

-- Queries to the AniList API retrieved titles, formats, and adaptation relationships.
-- Official Romaji titles from AniList standardized the title matching process.
+Due to title matching discrepencies between API and MangaCodex titles, the entire database was retrieved so titles could be matched with more accurate algorithms.

 ### Title Matching
-Merging MangaCodex and AniList data required fuzzy matching due to discrepancies in naming conventions:

-- Typos and naming inconsistencies within MangaCodex listings.
-- Non-standard naming practices, including serialization names and volume-specific identifiers.

-A token-based fuzzy string matching algorithm aligned sales data with accurate AniList metadata.
-This merged dataset enabled precise tracking of manga sales relative to anime adaptation events.
+Merging MangaCodex and AniList data required fuzzy matching due to discrepancies in naming conventions like typos and naming inconsistencies within MangaCodex listings.
+A token-based fuzzy string matching algorithm aligned sales data with AniList metadata by matching the manga charts titles with the respective manga english titles.
+This merged dataset allows for easy matching with **unique** Romaji titles between manga and anime datasets.

 ## Analysis
 Anime premieres were utilized as proxies for heightened consumer visibility.
 The analysis was confined to TV-broadcast anime, the most prevalent and marketed adaptation form.
 Initial visualizations demonstrated manga sales trends around critical anime release windows: